MarcinOrlowski/laravel-api-response-builder/docs/examples.md

 }
 ```

- If you would like to return some data with it (which pretty much always the case :), pass it to `success()` as argument:
+ If you would like to return some data in your response, which is pretty much always the case for success type of responses:), pass
+ your payload as `success()`'s argument:

 ```php
 $data = [ 'foo' => 'bar' ];
 return RB::success($data);
 ```

- which would return:
+ This which would produce:

 ```json
 {